Prince

 }

-the first page of each chapter, instead of only the first page in the first
+prince-page-group: start instructs Prince to start a new page group.
+This is necessary for the div.chapter:first selector to match the first page of each chapter, instead of only the first page in the first chapter.
+See Page groups.

 Prince will create page breaks automatically when new content will not fit on a page.
 Sometimes it is useful or necessary to control where page breaks should and should not be used.
 There are two ways to do this, and both are useful in different circumstances: page breaks can be added or prohibited with the Page breaks properties, and the how to control where within a paragraph a page break may occur with Widows and orphans properties.